Ivingswood Academy Nursery aims to offer high quality provision, learning and care for children aged two to four.

 Come & Play Mornings

-We regularly hold "Come and Play" mornings where parents and carers are invited into the Pre-school, Nursery and Reception classes to join in with activities and see their children playing and learning.
-All the dates are on our weekly newsletters and on notice boards in Early Years.
+We regularly hold "Come and Play" mornings where parents and carers are invited into the Nursery and Reception classes to join in with activities and see their children playing and learning.
+All the dates are in school newsletters and on notice boards in Early Years.

 Home Learning Matters